AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Multiversum

-If such "multiple" universes do exist, then, may be the
+If such "multiple" universes do exist, then what we

-, just as our Sun is just one of many stars formed in a similar
+bangs, just as our Sun is just one of many stars formed in a

-way in the Galaxy.
-For the Universe, instead of the usual current
+similar way in the Galaxy.
+For the Universe, instead of the usual

 approach: not only is our planet Earth and the solar system one